NATIONAL RENDERING DAY

-National Rendering Day is on April 21 and we are celebrating by bringing awareness to eliminating unnecessary waste through a process known as rendering.
+National Rendering Day is on April 21 and we are celebrating by bringing awareness to reducing and eliminating food waste through a process known as rendering.

-North Americans consider roughly 50% of an animal as inedible.
+North Americans consider roughly 50% of an animal inedible.
 This leaves a lot of leftover material that ends up as food waste.
-On National Rendering Day, we learn about how we can eliminate material waste, what rendering means, and why using the rendering process is the smart choice.
+On National Rendering Day, we learn about how we can eliminate this waste, what rendering means, and why using the rendering process is the smart choice.

 Rendering demonstrates respect and resourcefulness, especially for the livestock that were raised with care by farmers.
-In fact, rendering shows respect for the animal by purposely using everything from the animal.
+In fact, rendering shows respect for the animal itself by using all of the animal.
 In other words, no part of the animal goes to waste.
-By offsetting the environmental impacts of animal agriculture, rendering shrinks our food production footprint.
+Additionally, by offsetting the environmental impacts of animal agriculture, rendering shrinks our food production footprint.

 The rendering process transforms and upcycles what would have been food waste into safe, clean, and valuable ingredients for countless new goods.
-Because rendering saves landfill space and recycles 99% of unwanted material, people feel confident knowing they are making a sustainable choice by using items made through upcycling rendered material.
+Rendering also saves landfill space and recycles 99% of unwanted material.
+For this reason, people can feel confident knowing they are making a sustainable choice by using items made through upcycling by rendering material.
 Once the rendering process is complete, the ingredients can be used in sustainable production of new goods.
-These new goods are transformed into common every day items, such as:
+These new goods transform into common everyday items, such as:

 - Safe and nutritious pet food and animal feed.

 Rendering is socially and economically sustainable and supports the three pillars of sustainability–environmental, social, and economic.
 As a highly environmentally sustainable process, rendering:

 - Reduces food waste.

 - Saves landfill space.